Stay smoke-free for 28 days and you're 5 times more likely to quit for good.

 E-cigarettes are not risk-free, because they deliver nicotine into your body.

 Nicotine is both addictive and harmful as it can decrease your appetite, increase your heart rate and increase blood pressure.
-Sweating, nausea and diarrhea can even occur in the case of nicotine poisoning.
+Sweating, nausea and diarrhea can even occur in the case of

 In addition to nicotine, e-cigarettes, which are illegal in Singapore, can also contain other substances such as formaldehyde and acetaldehyde which can increase the risk of cancer.